 This month’ bullet journal spread is entirely different from the creative artsy look of last July’s spread.
 For August, I have decided to keep it classic and clean looking.
 I am not straying from color or creativity, I am just keeping it incredibly simple and functional.
-With this being the first month in the new apartment and in North Carolina, and with it being the month both work and school start up, the layouts have very much changed.
+With this being the first month in the new apartment and in North Carolina, and with it being the month both work and school start, the layouts have very much changed.
 Let’s check it out!

 Classic Calendar Spread